vivek65666/linux-system-monitor/README.md

 ## Prerequisites

-Before running the script, ensure you have:
+Before running the scripts, ensure you have:

-- Linux (Ubuntu, Debian, Fedora, CentOS, etc.)
+- Linux (Ubuntu, Debian, Fedora, CentOS, etc.) or WSL
 - Bash Shell
+- Python 3.x with `psutil` installed
-- Git (optional for cloning the repository)
+- Git

 ---